lkesteloot/unsong/unsong.md

 “Poor Uriel?
 Poor Madrid, I would say.”

 “Oh.
 Father, I was the one who told him to go.
 I thought it would be good for him.
-They must have…it was Thamiel.
+They must have... it was Thamiel.
 It must have all been a trick of Thamiel’s.
 I’m so dumb.
 Father, this is all my fault.”

 “It isn’t.
 This was always a possibility.”

 Sohu got up, started pacing.
 Tears welled into her eyes.
-“No. Uriel’s…different, but this isn’t him.
+“No. Uriel’s... different, but this isn’t him.
 You have to trust him, Father.”

 “Sohu, I told you I sent you here to learn the celestial kabbalah.
 I told you it would be dangerous if you did not know it.
 That was true in more ways than you knew.
 I sent you here because I knew Uriel was capable of this.
 Uriel is not good, Sohu.
 He is not evil in the same way Thamiel is, but neither is he safe.
 And he controls the universe.
 I cannot allow the universe to be controlled by a loose cannon, but for the present I lack any other options.
 Not even I can do what he does.”
 He frowned.
 “That is why I sent you here, Sohu.
 So that if Uriel becomes too dangerous to be allowed to continue, I will have someone with whom to replace him.
 That is why I sent you here, even though it placed you in danger.
 I thought the danger was worthwhile, if it gave me a backup demiurge when the time came.
 Now I no longer think the danger is worthwhile.
 We will find another way to teach you.
 Come home with me.”